-Your PGR programme handbook introduces key aspects of policy and regulation which form the framework of your research degree programme.
-We have updated the handbook to be more user-friendly and easier for you to navigate.
+Your PGR Handbook introduces key aspects of policy and regulation which form the framework of your research degree programme.
 Please see below for important information on your first submission point, a quick overview of our Regulations and more information to help you get started on your PGR journey.

-All research students have a compulsory submission which is due within a few months of first starting.
-More information can be found on the research support plan and skills audit section of the handbook You can also see your research degree timeline which will show you your assessment points, depending on the programme you are following.
+All research students have a compulsory submission which is due within a few months of starting the programme.
+More information can be found in the research support plan and skills audit section of the handbook.
+You can also see your research degree timeline which will show you your assessment points, depending on the programme you are following.

 The PGR programme handbook is supplemented by:

-Regulations for Postgraduate Research Students - by registering with the University annually, you agree to comply with these Regulations and it is important that you take some time to familiarise yourself with these.
+By registering with the University annually, you agree to comply with the Regulations for Postgraduate Research Students and it is important that you take some time to familiarise yourself with these.
 It includes information about:

 Your School will provide you with local information about academic and administrative arrangements for your degree, such as:

 If you are an international student, attending the international student induction is a priority.
 The International Office can provide advice on visas, healthcare, banking and social activities for international students.

 For more information about how to get started as a PGR, please see the Graduate School website.